 However, it can prevent any problems from being passed on genetically from your puppy’s parents.

-The Newfoundland breed is from…you guessed it: Newfoundland!
+The Newfoundland dog breed is from… you guessed it: Newfoundland!

-He is related to the Irish water spaniel, labrador retriever, curly-coated retriever, and St. John’s water dog.
+He is related to the Irish water spaniel, the Labrador retriever, the curly-coated retriever, and the St. John’s water dog.

 The Newfie is a hard-working water dog.

-They were originally bred to assist Canadian fisherman while out at sea.
+They were originally bred to assist Canadian fishermen while out at sea.

 From helping haul in nets to making daring water rescues, these pups are well-loved by all!